 - Internet: $25 USD

 - Entertainment and Eating Out: $50 USD

 - Car Insurance and Maintenance: $50 USD

 According to several world health publications, Mexico ranks above many countries regarding healthcare quality and accessibility.
 And if you talk to any expat living in Mexico about their experience with healthcare here, you’ll get overwhelmingly positive feedback about their experience.
 Most expats pay an average of $20 USD (without insurance) for a visit with a specialist and about $30 USD for full teeth cleaning plus whitening.
-If you have insurance, you can expect to pay less or nothing.
+If you have international health insurance, you can expect to pay less or nothing.

 There’s even a whole industry focused on medical tourism in Mexico.
 People worldwide travel to Mexico for medical procedures because their travel expenses and medical care are cheaper than the same procedure back home with the same quality.
 Most hospitals offering a variety of medical tourism packages will even pick you up at the airport, arrange for your meals and hotels, drive you to and from the hospital, and a nurse a few times a day.